-- 10.1 The advising member should ensure that a summary or a copy of the directors' sworn statement of affairs is handed to all those attending the meeting.
+- 34. The advising member should ensure that a summary or a copy of the directors' sworn statement of affairs is handed to all those attending the meeting.
 This summary will normally be expected to include a list of the names of the major creditors and of the amounts owing to them.
 Sufficient copies of the full list of creditors should be available to facilitate its inspection by those attending the meeting.
-The meeting should be told that the sworn statement of affairs is available for inspection at the meeting. - 10.2 Information to be given to the meeting should include:

-- (a) details of any prior involvement with the company or its directors by the advising member, or if a different person, the proposed liquidator; - (b) a report of the previously held shareholders' meeting, stating the date the notice of the meeting was issued, the date and time that the meeting was held and, if it was held at short notice, the reasons therefore and the fact that the required consents were received.
+The meeting should be told that the sworn statement of affairs is available for inspection at the meeting. - 35.
+Information to be given to the meeting should include: - (a) details of any prior involvement with the company or its directors by the advising member or, if a different person, the proposed liquidator; - (b) a report of the previously held shareholders' meeting, stating the date the notice of the meeting was issued, the date and time that the meeting was held and, if it was held at short notice, the reasons therefor and the fact that the required consents were received.
 The resolutions passed at the meeting should be reported and if the liquidator has not yet consented to act, that fact should be stated.
-If the shareholders' meeting was adjourned without a resolution for voluntary winding up being passed, there should be reported; - i. the date and time to which the meeting had been adjourned; and - ii. the fact that any resolutions passed at the section 98 meeting will come into effect if and when the winding-up resolution is passed. - (c) the date on which the directors gave instructions for the meeting of creditors to be convened and the date on which the notices were despatched; - (d) the details of the costs paid by the company in connection with the preparation of the statement of affairs.
-The details should include the amount of the payment and the identity of the person to whom it was made.
+If the shareholders' meeting was adjourned without a resolution for voluntary winding up being passed, there should be reported: - (i) the date and time to which the meeting had been adjourned; and - (ii) the fact that any resolutions passed at the section 98 meeting will come into effect if and when the winding-up resolution is passed;

+- (c) the date on which the directors gave instructions for the meeting of creditors to be convened and the date on which the notices were despatched; - (d) the details of the costs paid by the company or on its behalf in connection with: - (i) the preparation of the statement of affairs: - (ii) the arrangements for the creditors' meeting; and - (iii) advice to the company or its directors in the period from the time the advising members was first consulted by or on behalf of the company or its directors;